coinvise/og-image/README.md

 ## Layouts

 This service can generate images using multiple _layouts_.
 A layout is defined as a
 - Collection of properties that are user configurable.
-The UI for these properties is auto genearted
+The UI for these properties is auto generated
 - Function that takes in layout config and returns CSS needed to render
 - A React component that takes in layout config as a prop